watkinspd/4dserialdisplay/README.md

 npm start <optionally specify the serial port device>
 ```

-# Linux - in my case Centos7 on a Minnowboard max turbot
+# Install linux - in my case Centos7 on a Minnowboard max turbot

 - Check which tty serial devices are on the machine
 ```